 Williamson also won the rapid fire pass-route running drill, which consisted of five different routes that each skill player had to run.
 He caught all five passes thrown from Saints QB Aaron Brooks and once again finished ahead of the other skill position players.

 "It was a great experience altogether," said Williamson.
 "When I was out there, it was the competitive edge that came out of me.
 I wanted to be a competitor and do what I had to do.
 I had a good time hanging out with all the other football players who were there.
 It was a very good experience altogether."

 Williamson went from a man without a face to a popular man in the span of seconds.
 He went to Mobile, not to participate in the Senior Bowl, as he left South Carolina as a junior, but to continue to get his name out and make himself seen.

 Coming from a run-oriented offense, Williamson thought it was important to mingle with NFL coaches and scouts before he headed to the combines.

 Leaving town as the Fun N' Gun entered with the addition of new head coach Steve Spurrier would seem to be career suicide but Williamson believes he made the right choice in leaving early.

 "One thing I thought about was ‘I got to do what I got to do,'" Williamson said.
 "This is my opportunity, and I don't want to pass a good opportunity up.
 I could come back next year and not get the time on the field I thought I would get.
 Or something could happen, I could get hurt.
 I just thought that right now was the best opportunity that I had, and decided to lead with it."

-After leading the Gamecocks in receptions and yardage as a sophomore, Williamson led the SEC in yards per reception as a junior.
-He followed that up by running a 4.38 in the 40-yard dash at the combine.
+After leading the Gamecocks in receptions in yardage as a sophomore, Williamson led the SEC in yards per reception as a junior.
+He followed that up by running a 4.38 in the forty yard dash at the combines.

 Williamson accounted for 38 percent of the passing offense in 2004 and over half of the touchdowns thrown went his way.